JanneMattila/www/docs/_posts/2023-08-07-sqasa-repository-and-repeat-questions.markdown

 This of course has made my life a lot easier, since I can just provide link to my notes instead of writing the same answer over and over again.

-In fact, many people are quite frequently asking from me:
+In fact, many people are now quite frequently asking from me:

 > _"Do you happen to have code example about...?"_